 Between 1919 and 1931, Ruth St. Denis, Ted Shawn and their dance company toured the entire United States, England, Cuba and the Far East.
 Within that period, they created some 300 pieces, using their original technique based on classic ballet discipline molded to pliant bodies and bare feet, with emphasis on various ethnic cultures.

-Excerpted from Ruth St. Denis, An Unfinished Life
+Excerpted in part from Ruth St. Denis, An Unfinished Life

 All Ruth St. Denis dances were recreated by Jane Sherman with generous funding from the NYSCA Dance Program.
 Jane Sherman, (1908 – 2010): born in Beloit, Wisconsin.
 She was the youngest member of the Denishawn Dancers on their tours of the Orient and the United States from 1925 to 1928, when she joined the first Humphrey-Weidman company.
 She is the author of Soaring; The Drama of Denishawn Dance; Denishawn: The Enduring Influence; and coauthor of Barton Mumaw, Dancer.
 On videotape, she preserved for posterity the largest St. Denis-Denishawn repertoire in exisitence.
 She re-created programs for Denishawn Repertory Dancers’ concerts in France and the U.S., and revived Denishawn works for The Martha Graham Company, The Philadelphia Dance Theatre, The Vanaver Caravan, and others.